 Examples of Other Common GPS Data Formats:

 Directional Degrees Minutes (DDM): 44°27.62873’N 110°49.68825’W

-There’s a likelihood that your map coordinates will be among the listed ones above but if it isn’t, don’t fret.
-Just follow the guideline listed above, and you’ll be fine.
-It’s high time you allowed our smart tool to take the burden off you.
+There’s a likelihood that your map coordinates will be among the listed ones above but if it isn’t, follow the guideline listed above.

-Here’s an example of an interactive map with multiple latitude and longitude coordinates:
+Here’s an example of an interactive map with multiple latitudes and longitude coordinates: